dudinda/Image-Processing/README.md

 <p> Thus, one may conclude that a normal distribution may represent better result regarding a uniform distribution on a group of underexposed images.</p>

 ***
 Introducing a front controller and http-context to accept a web request it may be possible to unify mvp, mvc and mvvm under the single abstraction.
 The microkernel components belong to the netstandard2.0 environment.
-There is no need for a cross-platform static or xaml/xml-based forms.
+There is no need for cross-platform static or xaml/xml-based forms.
 ***

 ## Architecture